Last Updated on January 28, 2024 by Carrie Stephens

-Causes of seizures in parrots include head injuries, inhaling toxins, dehydration, malnutrition, overheating, and underlying health concerns.
+Seizures are common, especially among African grays, Amazons, and parakeets.
+The causes include head injuries, inhaling toxins, dehydration, malnutrition, overheating, and specific health concerns.

 While a seizure may not kill a parrot, the underlying cause could be fatal.
-Seizures in parrots mustn’t be ignored, no matter how commonplace they may be.
+Seizures must never be ignored, no matter how common they are among certain species.

-Seizures in parrots can arise at any time.
-A seizure involves a parrot losing control of its muscles, twitching, and jerking involuntarily.
+Seizures can arise at any time.
+A seizure involves a bird losing control of its muscles, twitching, and jerking involuntarily.
 Unexpected disturbances cause a seizure in the brain.

-As per the Canadian Veterinary Journal, seizures can be unpredictable.
-A parrot may return to normal as if nothing happened but experience an identical seizure within 24 hours.
+According to the Canadian Veterinary Journal, seizures are unpredictable.
+A parrot may return to normal as if nothing happened before having another seizure within 24 hours.

-You’ll need to understand the difference between a parrot shaking and trembling and a bird having a seizure.
+You must understand the difference between a parrot shaking and trembling and having a seizure.
 Parrots shake due to excitement, anger, overstimulation, and low body temperatures.

-Learn the parrot’s body language to understand when it’s shaking for a reason other than a seizure.
+Learn your parrot’s body language to understand when it’s shaking for other reasons.

-The parrot must be cared for during the postictal phase of a seizure because it’ll be afraid and agitated.
+The parrot must be cared for throughout the postictal phase.

 Parrot seizures can strike at any time for various reasons.
-Here are the most common explanations:
+Here are some common explanations:

 Brain Injury (Concussion)